-Please join us for an event in our Work of Care in Russia speaker series, a talk with Anna Klepikova, author of I Must Be A Fool (European University Press, 2018).
+Please join us for an event in our Work of Care in Russia speaker series, a talk with Anna Klepikova, Associate Professor in the Department of Anthropology at the European University at St. Petersburg, and author of I Must Be A Fool (European University Press, 2018).
 Moderated by Svetlana Borodina (Harriman Institute).

 Anna Klepikova is Dean and Associate Professor in the Department of Anthropology at the European University at St. Petersburg.
 Klepikova’s research interests include disability studies, anthropology of disability, medical anthropology, psychological anthropology, anthropological aspects of alternative and extended communication, healing and magical services in modern Russia.